Countess Caroline of Nassau-Saarbrücken

 Countess Caroline of Nassau-Saarbrücken (12 August 1704 – 25 March 1774) was Countess Palatine of Zweibrücken by marriage.
+She served as regent of Zweibrücken during the minority of her son Christian IV, Count Palatine of Zweibrücken, between 1735 and 1740.

 Biography

 She was the daughter of Count Louis Crato of Nassau-Saarbrücken (died 1713) and Countess Philippine Henriette of Hohenlohe (1679–1751).

 On 21 September 1719, at the age of 15, she married her 44-year-old godfather, Christian III of Zweibrücken.
 The wedding took place at Castle Lorenzen in Nassau.
 This marriage produced four children: